stlevkov/MyCar/README.md

 This app is made by needs of me , because iv searching for this kind of program for a lot of time.
 Car reminder have responsive nice looking design.

+The program have Admin menu and Admin rights.

 Technologies:

 -PHP 7.0.6